manaralbader/MovieLens/notebooks/day1_notes.md

 problem to solve here yet — that's why Day 2 will *manufacture* one, on purpose, to have something real to practice deduping).

-## Step 3 — Write the "why lakehouse" note
+## Step 3 —"Why lakehouse"

-Wrote a short paragraph explaining why we're layering Bronze → Silver → Gold instead of one cleaning script: **auditability** (every stage is an inspectable checkpoint) and **reproducibility** (a broken stage can be fixed and rerun on its own, without redoing everything, and without needing the original source data to still exist).
+Why we're layering Bronze → Silver →
+Gold instead of one cleaning script?  **auditability** (every stage is an inspectable checkpoint) and **reproducibility** (a broken stage can be fixed and rerun on its own, without redoing everything, and without needing the original source data to still exist).